Ohio Girl's High School Basketball Poll

 |16-2

-Others receiving 12 or more points: Convoy Crestview 23.
-New Middletown Spring.
-21. Xenia Legacy Christian Academy 13.
-Leipsic 12.
-Russia 12.
+Others receiving 12 or more points: Leipsic 13.
+Xenia Legacy Christian Academy 12.